 Shaping the struffoli dough

-Place the ball of dough on a lightly floured cutting board.
+Place the ball of dough on a lightly floured surface.
 With a knife or dough scraper, cut the dough in half.
 Repeat two more times to obtain eight pieces of dough.

 Roll out each piece of dough into a long rope about ½ inch in diameter.
 Repeat this process with the rest of the dough.